Scanframe/sf-cygwin-bin/README.md

 # Installing Cygwin (Bash for windows)

 ## General

 Cygwin is a POSIX-compatible environment that runs natively on Microsoft Windows.
 Its goal is to allow programs of Unix-like systems to be recompiled and run natively on Windows with minimal source code modifications by providing them with the same underlying POSIX API they would expect in those systems.

 The Cygwin installation directory behaves like the root and follows a similar directory layout to that found in Unix-like systems, with familiar directories like /bin, /home, /etc, /usr, /var available within it, and includes by default hundreds of programs and command-line tools commonly found in the Unix world, plus the terminal emulator Mintty which is the default command-line interface tool provided to interact with the environment.

 Cygwin provides native integration of Windows-based applications, data, and other system resources with applications, software tools, and data of the Unix-like environment.
-Thus it is possible to launch Windows applications from the Cygwin environment, as well as to use Cygwin tools and applications within the Windows operating context.
+Thus, it is possible to launch Windows applications from the Cygwin environment, as well as to use Cygwin tools and applications within the Windows operating context.

 ## Installing

 ### Downloading

-Goto the Cygwin [website](https://www.cygwin.com/ "Link to cygwin website.") and download the appropriate 32 or 64 bit version of Cygwin.
+Goto the Cygwin [website](https://www.cygwin.com/ "Link to cygwin website.") and download 64 bit version of Cygwin.
+Run the Cygwin **Setup** executable from a dedicated directory like `C:\Users\<home-dir>\lib\Cygwin-Setup` since it stores cached files in the same directory.
+The setup could be run multiple times to install additional packages.

-Run the Installer and install it in the default location for "all users".
-Use a nearby proxy for downloading the packages.
+Run the Installer and install it in the default location (`C:\cygwin64`) for all users.
+Use a nearby proxy for fast downloading the packages.

-Select the following needed packages:
+Select the following initial needed packages using the Setup application:
 * wget
 * openssh
 * git